FISAPI/Metaheuristiques/README.md

 ## Greedy algorithm (algorithme_glouton.cpp):
 The algorithm is based on the following steps :
 - We sort the columns by cost.
-- We take the column with the lowest cost and we add it to the solution.
+- We take the column with the lowest cost, and we add it to the solution.
 - We remove the column from the matrix.
 - We remove the rows that are covered by the column.
 - We repeat the process until all the rows are covered.